-Solid dosage form refers essentially to pharmaceutical drug products in the form of tablets, capsules, powders, granules, lozenges and suppositories containing an active drug component or a mixture of active drug component (Active Pharmaceutical Ingredient) and non-drug components (excipient).
-The scale-up of solid dosage form would be better appreciated if one understands the Pilot scale up techniques used in pharmaceutical manufacturing and general considerations during pilot plant scale up.
+Solid dosage form refers essentially to pharmaceutical drug products in the form of tablets, capsules, powders, granules, lozenges, and suppositories containing an active drug component or a mixture of active drug component (Active Pharmaceutical Ingredient) and non-drug components (excipients).
+The scale-up of solid dosage form would be better appreciated if one understands the Pilot scale-up techniques used in pharmaceutical manufacturing and general considerations during pilot plant scale-up.

 In the laboratory, hand screening or short duration handling with a small scale milling equipment is used to obtain the desired particle size distributions prior to compression or encapsulation.
 When such a process is increased in capacity to accommodate large, high-speed presses with more elaborate feed systems, it is vital that the equipment chosen yield the desired output while controlling the particle size and size distribution, which are important characteristics of a granulation.

 Particle size reduction of the dried granulation of production size batches can be achieved bypassing all the material through an oscillating granulator, a hammer mill, a mechanical sieving device, or a screening device.
 Oscillating granulators work well when the oversized portions of the granulation including lumps or agglomerates are not too hard.
 Care must be taken not to overfeed the equipment to avoid the production of excessive number of fines.